Cloud Video Streaming Server Software – What You Need to Know [2021 Update]

 The fun and games don’t stop there.
 Players can even indulge in delicious food and drinks that are brought to their station as they play.
 What could be better?

-Dacast’s online video hosting solutions have been essential for TopGolf’s growth.
-As Director of Online Marketing Shaun Sinnott explains, “TopGolf is a difficult concept to explain in words, so video is a great medium to express what we are and how much fun you can have at the facility.
+Dacast’s cloud video hosting solutions have been essential for TopGolf’s growth.
+As Director of Online Marketing Shaun Sinnott explains, “TopGolf is a difficult concept to explain in words, so the video is a great medium to express what we are and how much fun you can have at the facility.
 Video allows us to let viewers experience the party atmosphere before coming out.”

 “We needed a platform that was simple to integrate into our website.
 I manage many of our web platforms and Dacast is by far the easiest to teach; usually [it] can be done within 15 minutes.”